adityahongal/Ai-audit-website/README.md

 ---

 ## 🔥 **Why This Project Matters**
-This project aligns perfectly with the SignalsHQ goal of providing AI-driven auditing solutions by combining modern frontend practices with scalability and interactivity.
+This project aligns perfectly with the AudviseHQ goal of providing AI-driven auditing solutions by combining modern frontend practices with scalability and interactivity.

 ---